UF Health Shands Psychiatric Hospital

 - Interact with utilization management personnel related to issues in managed care.

-The fellow should demonstrate:
+The resident should demonstrate:

 - Professionalism by arriving in a timely and prepared manner for daily rounds and unit meetings, with appropriate dress and demeanor.